eloircorona/structure-php-microservices/README.md

 ## DO NOT PUSH HERE

-If you want to create an Menita App service just clone the repo and create new one for your development.
+If you want to create a PHP Microservice just clone the repo and create new one for your development.

 ### Slim Framework 4